-The R-Co Conviction Credit SD Euro sub-fund is classified in the "Bonds and other debt securities denominated in euro" category.
-Its investment objective is to outperform, net of management fees, its benchmark, the Markit iBoxx € Corporates 1-3 with income reinvested, over the recommended investment horizon of at least three years.
+The sub-fund is a UCITS in the "Bonds and other debt securities denominated in euro" category.
+Its investment objective is to outperform, net of management fees, its benchmark, the Markit iBoxx € Corporates with income reinvested, over the recommended investment horizon of at least three years.
 The asset mix of the sub-fund may differ significantly from the composition of the benchmark.

 The portfolio's strategy involves seeking sources of added value across all fixed-income management drivers.
-The strategies implemented are based on yield curve positioning (duration) and allocation to various corporate issuers.
+The strategies implemented are based on positioning in terms of sensitivity on the yield curve and allocation to various issuers.
 These strategies follow a geographical and sector allocation, with the selection of individual issuers and issues.
 Allocation decisions are taken on the basis of macro-economic trends, supplemented by a detailed analysis of sector and micro-economic issues.

-The sub-fund invests in bonds and negotiable debt securities with fixed, variable or adjustable rates, in participating securities, in index-linked bonds of high credit quality (equivalent to investment grade), in convertible bonds (up to 10%) and in callable/puttable bonds, including make-whole calls (up to 100%).
+The sub-fund invests in bonds and negotiable debt securities with fixed, variable or adjustable rates, in subordinated bonds (including up to 20% of the net assets in contingent convertible bonds), in participating securities and index-linked bonds of high credit quality (equivalent to investment grade) and up to 10% in convertible bonds.
 These bonds may be of any maturity and issued by public and/or corporate issuers from any geographical region (including up to 10% in the debts of non-OECD countries and emerging markets).
-The sub-fund may also invest up to 10% of its assets in speculative-grade ("high yield") bonds.
+The sub-fund may also invest up to 10% of its assets in speculative-grade ("high yield") bonds and up to a maximum of 100% of its assets in callable and puttable bonds.
 The sub-fund may hold equities (up to a maximum of 5% of the net assets) following the restructuring of an issuer's debt or the exercising of a conversion option attached to convertible bonds.

-With a view to achieving its investment objective, especially as regards managing the portfolio's modified duration, credit risk and foreign exchange risk, the sub-fund may also invest in forward financial instruments traded on French and foreign regulated or over-the-counter markets (in particular, futures, options, performance swaps, credit derivatives and forward exchange contracts).
-The consolidated exposure to the fixed-income market (via securities, UCITS and forwards) will allow the portfolio's modified duration to remain within a range of 0 to 4.
+With a view to achieving its investment objective, especially as regards managing the portfolio's modified duration and credit risk, the sub-fund may use forward financial instruments (including credit derivatives, futures, options, performance swaps and currency forwards) and securities with embedded derivatives for hedging and/or exposure purposes, within the limit of 100% of its assets.

+The portfolio's consolidated exposure to the fixed-income market (via securities, UCITS and forwards) will allow the portfolio's modified duration to remain within a range of 0 to 8.

 The portfolio's overall exposure, including exposure resulting from forward financial instruments, will not exceed 200%.